euctrl-pru/website/_pages/howbuilt.md

 ---
 # {{ page.title }}

-This site is designed and built using the following principles:
+This portal is designed and built using the following principles:

 * everything has to be version controlled
 * adopt KISS princicple: Keep It Simple and Stupid.